obra/jmap-mcp/README.md

 ## Origin

-This project originated from [@wyattjoh/jmap-mcp](https://github.com/wyattjoh/jmap-mcp) but evolved into a different product.
-The original exposed raw JMAP APIs; this version is redesigned from the ground up for agent workflows.
+This project was forked from [@wyattjoh/jmap-mcp](https://github.com/wyattjoh/jmap-mcp) but is essentially a complete rewrite (~95% new code).
+The original exposed raw JMAP APIs; this version takes a fundamentally different approach designed for agent workflows rather than API exposure.

+**What's different:**
+- Original: 9 tools exposing raw JMAP methods (Email/get, Email/query, etc.)
+- This version: 6 agent-focused tools (search returns summaries, show returns bodies, etc.)
+- Complete redesign of all tool implementations
+- New utilities for flexible parsing, caching, and formatting
+- Different output formats (CSV, RFC 5322 vs JSON)
+- Ported from Deno to Node.js
+- Added boolean flag logic, attachment caching, HTML-to-markdown

+The original project structure and JMAP client integration patterns remain, but the implementation is new.

 ## Quick Start